DanielOX/Data-Engineering-Workflow-DUCKDB/readme.md

 ### Basic Statistics:
 - What is the average trip distance?
 - What is the most common payment type?
-- Average trip distance for trips with a tip_amount greater than $10, excluding trips with a payment type of 'Cash'.
+- Average trip distance for trips with a tip_amount greater than $10, excluding trips with a payment type of other than 'Cash'.

 ### Vendor Comparison:
 - How many trips were made by each VendorID?